We recommend all pet male cats are castrated as they will make a far better pet in most instances.

 We recommend all pet female cats are neutered to prevent unwanted litters of kittens.
 A female cat can get pregnant from 6 months old (sometimes earlier) and have a large capacity for breeding.
 They will come into season every 2-3 weeks in spring and summer, often displaying signs of rolling on the floor and vocalising loudly - sometimes mistaken for pain and distress.

-We recommend speying at 5-6 months of age, before any risk of getting pregnant.
+We recommend speying from 4-6 months of age, before any risk of getting pregnant.
 It is possible to spey a cat in early pregnancy with minimal increase in risk, although the wound may need to bigger.

 Speying involves the removal of the uterus and ovaries and requires a general anaesthetic.
 The wound will either be on the left flank or on the midline, depending on the preference of the performing vet.
 A spey may be requested to be midline should you have concerns about hair coat changes in colour-point pedigree cats.
 Cat should be kept indoors for 7-10 days following speying with a litter tray to prevent harm coming to their wound.